meows/racket/docs/peano.md

 2. if `a == b` then `b == a`.
 3. if `a == b` and `b == c` then `a == c`.

-* The first rule allows us to say when things don't change.
 * The second rule says that order doesn't matter to `==` -- it's commutative.
 * The third rule is called `transitivity`, as if the identity of `a` was transferred to `b`, and then to `c`.
 In a sense it turns `==` into a way to